Tutorial: Agent Collaboration

 | Plan | High-level project planning |

-Load the relevant plugin init before asking for plugin-specific work.
+Load the relevant shard init before asking for shard-specific work.

 Workflow: Daily Agent Session